-Patrinia are hardy perennials that range in height from 20 to 60 cm.
+Patrinia Plants are hardy perennials that range in height from 20 to 60 cm (8 to 24 inches).

 Patrinia villosa - 01 by Kabacchi.

-If you plan to grow Patrinia outdoor from seeds then it is best to sow the seeds either before the last frost of spring or towards the end of autumn.
-Once sown lightly cover the seeds.
-Plants are able to grow in sunny and lightly shaded conditions and has a preference for a soil that is light, moist and rich.
+If you plan to grow Patrinia outdoor from seeds, then it is best to sow the seeds either before the last frost of spring or towards the end of autumn.